 Dive in & Declare

-The Marine Biology minor and majors in Oceanography and Aquatic & Fishery Sciences can be declared at any time by current UW students through an appointment with an adviser.
+The Marine Biology major and minor can be declared at any time by current UW students in good academic standing through an appointment with an adviser.